honggzb/Study-General/Angular-Study/NgRx/Angular NgRx Getting started/readme.md

 #### container

+- Container Component access the store and then passing down data from the smart component to dumb components as inputs, passing up event from dumb components to smart component as outputs
   - move all store operation, selector, dispatch to container
+  - modify html to use data/event binding
 - using OnPush Strategy, `changeDetection: ChangeDetectionStrategy.OnPush`
-- modify html to use data/event binding

 ```html
 <div class='col-md-4'>